wbrawner/jelos.org/docs/donations.md

-# :material-charity: Donations and Funding
+# :material-charity: Donations

 Thank you for your interest in donating to JELOS!
-At this time we are not accepting financial contributions.
+We don't accept financial contributions.
 If you would like to volunteer or contribute in some way to our project, please read our [Code of Conduct](contribute/code-of-conduct.md) and [Contributing to JELOS](contribute/index.md) guides.
-You are also encouraged to join us on Discord.
+You are also encouraged to join us on Discord to learn and collaborate with us.

 ## Why Don't You Accept Donations?